ActiveThis profile is actively maintained

 Reporting on the Equator Principles

-DnB reports annually on their implementation of the Equator Principles.
-The 2015 report can be found here.
+DnB must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 DnB is involved in financing the following Equator Principles projects that BankTrack considers controversial.